open/close all folders

 - Joker Immunity: They are too fixed in the plot as Alice's old enemies to get killed off.
 It's practically spelled out in The Dinosaurs' Kids, where Alice saves Jolly U's life (without him realizing it) and later concludes she will never cease to fight them.

 - Last of His Kind: Rat is from a race that all but destroyed itself in constant warfare with each other.
-Subverted later when his mother appears in several books, and some other members of his race are still rumored to have survived, hiding from each other in underground shelters.
+Subverted later when his mother appears or gets mentioned in several books, and some other members of his race are still rumored to have survived, hiding from each other in underground shelters.

 - Voluntary Shapeshifter: Rat.
 Well, in some stories.
 Others have him simply using disguise.
 And others attribute the shape-shifting powers to special drugs, so basically anyone could shapeshift using them.